 February 4, 2025

 We've all been there—you pull out a steak for dinner, only to realize it's still frozen solid.
-The big question is: Can you cook a steak straight from the freezer?
+The big question is: Can you cook a steak (filet mignon) straight from the freezer?
 The answer is yes!
 Not only is it possible, but it can also turn out just as juicy and flavorful as a thawed steak.
 In fact, some chefs argue that cooking steak from frozen can actually improve its texture.
 Let’s break it down.

 Is It Safe to Cook a Frozen Steak?